 3. Uterine Rupture

-If you have had a previous c-section, the scar can tear open during pregnancy.
+If you have had a previous c-section, even though recovery well after c-section, the scar may tear open during pregnancy.
 Uterine ruptures are rare, so try not to freak out about it.
 Most c-section mothers go on and have healthy, normal pregnancies.

 Uterine ruptures require an emergency c-section.
 You might also experience pain and tenderness in the abdomen.